cardiffnlp/tweetnlp/README.md

 ### Tweet Embedding
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/104MtF9MXkDFimlJLr4SFBX0HjidLTfvp#scrollTo=MUT31bNQYTNz)

-Tweet embedding model produces a fixed length embedding for a tweet.
-The embedding represents the semantics of the tweet, and this can be used a semantic search of tweets by using the similarity in betweein the embeddings.
-Model is instantiated by `tweet_nlp.load('sentence_embedding')`, and run the prediction by giving a text or a list of texts.
+The tweet embedding model produces a fixed length embedding for a tweet.
+The embedding represents the semantics by meaning of the tweet, and this can be used for semantic search of tweets by using the similarity between the embeddings.
+Model is instantiated by `tweet_nlp.load('sentence_embedding')`, and run the prediction by passing a text or a list of texts as argument to the `embedding` function.

 - ***Get Embedding***